anBertoli/simple-strings/docs/api.md

 are provided via the `str_index` and `end_index` arguments (0-indexed) and the resulting substring starts from the position `str_index` (inclusive) and ends at `end_index` (not inclusive).
 If the `str_index` is >= of the original string length no changes are made.
 If the end index is < of `str_index` no changes are made.
-If `end_index` > of the original string length, `end_index` is reduced to be equal to the original string length before slicing the string.
+If `end_index` > of the string length, `end_index` is reduced to be equal to the string length before slicing the string.
 The string `s` is modified in place.

 ```c
 void ss_slice(ss s, size_t str_index, size_t end_index);